 Diversion routes for the scheme will result in traffic being asked to use routes along Carlton Crescent which may receive an increase in traffic.
 Traffic may also use Henstead Road to move around the road closure.
-Council will be monitoring the impact of increased traffic on these roads as part of the monitoring and evaluation component of the Experiment Traffic Regulation Order requirements.
+Council is monitoring the impact of increased traffic on these roads as part of the monitoring and evaluation component of the Experiment Traffic Regulation Order requirements.

-By improving the pedestrian environment and removing vehicles from these streets, people who live locally will be encouraged to walk or cycle to this local shopping area rather than using their vehicle for a short trip.
+By improving the pedestrian environment and removing vehicles from these streets, people who live locally are encouraged to walk or cycle to this local shopping area rather than using their vehicle for a short trip.
 Evidence from similar schemes of pedestrianisation and vehicle restrictions has shown a reduction in the overall number of car trip numbers for local trips as people switch to walking and cycling.